The Alchemy of Memory with Kimberly Anderson

 Join us via Zoom Wednesday, July 30th, at 7 pm EDT

-Kimberly is interested in how memory degrades, how it curls, warps, or becomes scorched by time.
-She has been exploring this through paper making, creating works that use material choices to connect body, place, and memory to invite viewers into an intimate, layered reimaging of Southern identity rooted in resilience and ritual.
-Fire is used in the work as both metaphor and method, incorporated through burn marks, faded edges, and ghost images.
-What survives heat tells us something, what gets singed, and what insists on remaining.
+Through paper making and the use of fire, Kimberly has been creating work thatnconnects body, place, and memory, inviting viewers into an intimate, layered re-imaging of Southern identity rooted in resilience and ritual.
+Fire is used as both a metaphor and a method, incorporated through burn marks, faded edges, and ghost images.

-Join us as we dive into how the alchemy of alternative processes and collage can keep the fires of stories alive through artistic practice.
-Together we will ponder new ways to alchemize our memories and illuminate our practice.
+Join us as we dive into the alchemy of alternative processes and collage.
+Together, we will ponder new ways to alchemize our memories and illuminate our practice

 Her work will be included in Familiar Rhythm: Time, Nostalgia & Memory at the Albany Museum of Art (2026) and has been featured in Southern Cultures Journal: The Gothic South (Winter 2023).